sroberts/sroberts.github.io/_posts/2014-08-16-crisis-comms-for-ir.md

 - If you communicate too early, before you full understand the intrusion, you have to make lots of follow-ups and seem out of control.
 - If you communicate too late your warning is less actionable to victims and thus the impact is even worse.

 Its a fine line to walk.
+In the end the best option is often to over communicate and assume the worst.
+It's far better to retract a statement saying "It wasn't as bad as we initially thought..." than to continually have to say "Actually it's worse than we thought...".

 ### Be Actionable
 Most people don't care about _"XSRF whatever"_ and _"Buffer Over blah blah blah"_ nerd speak.
 They want to know what this means to them: what information was exposed and what they need to do to fix it.
 Whether it's needing to setup credit monitoring or rolling credentials a notification needs tell victims what they need to do to protect themselves going forward.
+They key is to be clear about two courses of action: what is the organization doing to protect customers going forward and what can customers do to protect themselves.

 ### Be Responsible
 This is the bitter pill, and in today's overly litigious society one of the scariest portions, but also straight forward: Admitting you were wrong and saying you are sorry.
 This may seem like a parent's advice to a child, but even surgeons are resorting to this kindergarten strategy: